Evengard/wp-oauth-client/readme.txt

 = PREMIUM VERSION FEATURES =

-*	All the Standard Version Features
+*	All the STANDARD Version Features
 *	Advanced Role Mapping : Assign roles to users registering through OAuth Login based on rules you define.
-*	OpenID Connect Support : OAuth Login supports login with any 3rd party OpenID Connect server.
+*	Force Authentication / Protect Complete Site : Allows user to restrict login / authorization for particular site
 *	Multiple Userinfo Endpoints Support : OAuth Login supports multiple Userinfo Endpoints.
-*	Account Linking : OAuth Login supports the linking of user accounts from OAuth Providers to Wordpress account.
 *	App domain specific Registration Restrictions : OAuth Login restricts registration on your site based on the person's email address domain
 *	Multi-site Support : OAuth Login have unique ability to support multiple sites under one account

+= ENTERPRISE VERSION FEATURES =

+*	All the PREMIUM Version Features
+*	Multiple OAuth / OpenID Connect Provider Support
+*	Single Login button for Multiple Apps : It provides single login button for multiple providers
-*	Extended OAuth API support : Extend OAuth API support to extend functionality to the existing OAuth client.[ENTERPRISE]
+*	Extended OAuth API support : Extend OAuth API support to extend functionality to the existing OAuth client.
-*	BuddyPress Attribute Mapping : OAuth Login allows BuddyPress Attribute Mapping.[ENTERPRISE]
+*	BuddyPress Attribute Mapping : OAuth Login allows BuddyPress Attribute Mapping.
 *	Page Restriction according to roles : Limit Access to pages based on user status or roles.
-This WordPress OAuth Login plugin allows you to restrict access to the content of a page or post to which only certain group of users can access.[ENTERPRISE]
+This WordPress OAuth Login plugin allows you to restrict access to the content of a page or post to which only certain group of users can access.
+*	WP Hooks for Different Events : Provides support for different hooks for user defined functions
 *	Login Reports : OAuth Login creates user login and registration reports based on application used.
-[ENTERPRISE]

 = No SSL restriction =